Romania's OPCOM electricity spot volumes - Dec 10, 2023

 Dec 06, 2017 15:53 EEST

-December 21 (SeeNews) - Serbia's central bank said it has sold 15 million euro ($17.8 million) to commercial banks on Wednesday to prop up the local dinar currency.
+December 6 (SeeNews) - Serbia's central bank said it has sold 15 million euro ($17.7 million) to commercial banks on Tuesday to prop up the national currency, the dinar.

 NBS is implementing a managed float exchange rate regime based on supply and demand to preserve price and financial stability and to maintain an adequate level of FX reserves.

 You have run out of free articles this month.

 Sign up in for

 and get ten (10) free articles per month or sign up for